-We have indebtedness that is substantial in relation to our stockholders' equity.
+We have indebtedness that is substantial in relation to our shareholders' equity.
 As of September 29, 2002, we had approximately \$611.1 million of outstanding debt and approximately \$385.4 million of shareholders' equity.
 Approximately \$260.0 million of our debt is variable rate debt and the effect of a 1% increase or decrease in interest rates would increase or decrease such total annual interest expense by approximately \$2.6 million.
-Our current annual debt service payment obligations are approximately \$47.1 million and annual amounts due under operating lease arrangements as of September 29, 2002 are approximately \$7.5 million.
+After giving effect to the intended application of proceeds from the additional issuance, and assuming none of the net proceeds from the additional issuance are used for debt repayment, our current annual debt service payment obligations would have been approximately \$56.4 million on that basis.
+See "Use of Proceeds."
+Amounts due under operating lease arrangements in the next year as of September 29, 2002 are approximately \$7.6 million.
 The degree to which we are leveraged will have important consequences, including the following:

-- o our ability to obtain additional financing in the future for working capital, capital expenditures, acquisitions, business development efforts or general corporate purposes may be impaired; - o a substantial portion of our cash flow from operations will be dedicated to the payment of interest and principal on our indebtedness, thereby reducing the funds available to us for other purposes, including our obligations to pay rent in respect of our significant operating leases; - o our operations are restricted by our debt instruments, which contain material financial and operating covenants, and those restrictions will limit, among other things, our ability to borrow money in the future for working capital, capital expenditures, acquisitions, rent expense or other purposes: - o indebtedness under our credit facility and the financing cost associated with our accounts receivable facility are at variable rates of interest, which makes us vulnerable to increases in interest rates; - o our leverage may place us at a competitive disadvantage as compared with our less leveraged competitors; - o our substantial degree of leverage will make us more vulnerable in the event of a downturn in general economic conditions or in any of our businesses; and - o our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate may be limited.
+- o our ability to obtain additional financing in the future for working capital, capital expenditures, acquisitions, business development efforts or general corporate purposes may be impaired; - o a substantial portion of our cash flow from operations will be dedicated to the payment of interest and principal on our indebtedness, thereby reducing the funds available to us for other purposes, including our obligations to pay rent in respect of our significant operating leases; - o our operations are restricted by our debt instruments, which contain material financial and operating covenants, and those restrictions will limit, among other things, our ability to borrow money in the future for working capital, capital expenditures, acquisitions, rent expense or other purposes; - o indebtedness under our credit facility and the financing cost associated with our accounts receivable facility are at variable rates of interest, which makes us vulnerable to increases in interest rates; - o our leverage may place us at a competitive disadvantage as compared with our less leveraged competitors; - o our substantial degree of leverage will make us more vulnerable in the event of a downturn in general economic conditions or in any of our businesses; and - o our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate may be limited.

 We expect to incur significant additional debt in pursuit of our acquisition strategies and our debt instruments may permit us to do so.
-At September 29, 2002 the documents governing the terms of our indebtedness would have permitted us to incur up to an additional approximate \$122.3 million in the aggregate of additional indebtedness all of which could be senior indebtedness.
+At September 29, 2002 after giving effect to the additional issuance, the documents governing the terms of our indebtedness would have permitted us to incur up to an additional approximate \$36.4 million in the aggregate of additional indebtedness, all of which could be senior indebtedness.
 Our ability to service our debt and other obligations will depend on our future operating performance, which will be affected by prevailing economic conditions and financial, business and other factors, many of which are beyond our control.
 Our business may not generate sufficient cash flow, and future financings may not be available to provide sufficient net proceeds, to meet these obligations or to successfully execute our business strategies.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations--Liquidity and Capital Resources."